owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 In an enterprise Rails application, it's not rare to see complex domain models stuffed with assoications, validations, scopes and business logics.
 It has become a growing pain to deal with such "fat models".
-We need to separate the database concerns out into new dedicated
+We need to separate the database concerns out into a new dedicated
-entitis: the data mappers.
+leyer: the data mappers.
 However, as far as I know, there's no ORM in Ruby giving us such separation yet, althought it's been said the upcoming 2.0 release of the data_mapper gem will [fully implement the Data Mapper pattern][11].
 Before we are able to consume the new data_mapper gem, is there a way to mitigate existing overloaded Rails models?
 Besides, switching an ORM for existing code is not effortless.

-As a compromised solution, I would extract database related logics for each *ActiveRecord::Base* model, for exmaple, validations and scopes, out into a module and then mix it in:
+As a compromised solution, I would extract database related logic for each *ActiveRecord::Base* model (e.g., validations and scopes) out into a module and then mix it in:

 {% highlight ruby %}
 # app/mappers/store_mapper.rb